 Cilantro - Discourages potato beetles, attracts hoverflies and can be made into a tea to formulate a spray used to eradicate spider mites.

-Thai Basil - Pairs well with tomatoes, repelling whiteflies, mosquitoes, spider mites and aphids.
+Genovese Basil - Pairs well with tomatoes, repelling whiteflies, mosquitoes, spider mites and aphids.
 Basil also attracts bees, which improves pollination to neighbouring crops such as Cucurbits.